Website monitoring for agencies, freelancers and dev teams

 - Broken bundle detected within an hour

-- Plain-English diagnosis and fix steps sent via Slack
+- Diagnosis and fix steps sent via Slack

 A Vercel build changed a bundle hash.
-The old filename 404s.
-No errors in the CI pipeline — the build succeeded.
-Your homepage showed a white screen for 60 hours before someone noticed Monday morning.
+The old filename 404'd.
+The CI pipeline showed green.
+The homepage was a white screen for 60 hours.

 With Sitewatch